MEG Election Results

-Our thanks to Peter Kraft, PhD, and Ellen L. Goode, PhD, MPH, for standing for election, and to the MEG membership for participating in the election.
-We congratulate Dr. Goode on her election as MEG Chairperson-elect.
-Dr. Goode will assume the office of Chairperson-elect at the AACR Annual Meeting 2017, April 1-5, 2017, in Washington, D.C.
+Our thanks to Andrew T. Chan, MD, and Michele L. Cote, PhD, for standing for election, and to the MEG membership for participating in the election.
+We congratulate Dr. Chan on his election as MEG chairperson-elect.
+Dr. Chan will assume the office of chairperson-elect at the AACR Annual Meeting 2020, April 24-29, in San Diego, California.

 Andrew T. Chan, MD

 Professor of Medicine

 Harvard School T.H.
 Chan School of Public Health

 MD, Harvard Medical School, 1997